herbncrypto/matienzo.org/source/teaching/drexel-info756/2012-fall/index.markdown

 <!-- NOT ASSIGNED FALL 2012:

 * Digital Preservation Management Tutorial: http://www.dpworkshop.org/dpm-eng/eng_index.html.
-Sections: 2.
+    * Read Section 2.
 Terms and Concepts: Digital Preservation Strategies.

 -->

 #### Week 7: Digital Preservation Policy and Security (November 5)

+**Assignment Due: Hands-On Exercise**

 Digital preservation policy frameworks are essential in ensuring the continued operation of a preservation environment within an institution.
 We will be